wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.7.8 =
+* New "Add to Favorites" & "Bookmark" standalone service for browser bookmarking
+* Support JS escaping for extending standalone services (A2A Kit)
+* Rename VK to the more recognized Vkontakte

 = .9.9.7.7 =
 * Fix <a href="http://wordpress.org/support/topic/plugin-addtoany-sharebookmarkemail-button-white-space-around-twitter-icon">IE iframe transparency issue</a> for Facebook Like & Twitter Tweet buttons